nntran/rpi-k8s-cluster/README.md

 All the cluster nodes are OK ;)

-### 3. Update hosts and upgrade OS
+### 5. Update hosts and upgrade OS

-Now, i use these following ansible playbook to upgrade OS before creating the Kubernetes cluster.
+We can use these following Ansible playbooks to upgrade OS.

 ```
 ansible-playbook -i cluster.yml ansible/playbooks/update-host.yml